DataTalksClub/data-engineering-zoomcamp/week_5_batch_processing/homework.md

 How many stages this spark job has?

+> Note: the answer may depend on how you write the query,
+> so there are multiple correct answers.
+> Select the one you have.

 ## Question 6.
 Most common locations pair

 Find the most common pickup-dropoff pair.